 It’s a hay net that your horse wears.
 That is all.

 Take home message from this study

-- There are no detrimental side effects of horses wearing a muzzle in a herd environment.
+- Horses wearing a muzzle in a herd environment have no detrimental side effects.
 Stress levels may lower in muzzled horses, as shown by their lower heart rates.

 - Behaviors, such as time spent grazing and walking, varied for the muzzled horses, but the overall organization of the herd remained unchanged.

 - Unmuzzled horses in this study walked 6% of the time.
 Muzzled horses walked 16% of the time spent out.
 This is great news for horses that need more movement in their lives.

 Be practical about using muzzles in a herd setting

 - Introduce grazing muzzles gradually for any horse so they acclimate to eating with one and learn to associate the muzzle with good times on the grass.